 The cost of soliciting proxies will be borne by Regency.
-[Regency also has engaged to solicit shareholder proxies on its behalf.
-The solicitation fee of \$ will be paid by Regency.]
+Regency has engaged Corporate Investor Communications to solicit shareholder proxies on its behalf for which Regency will pay a solicitation fee of \$5,500 plus out-of-pocket expenses.
 In addition, Regency may reimburse brokers and other persons holding stock in their names, or in the names of nominees, for their expenses for sending proxy material to principals and obtaining their proxies.